quickbrnfx/medical-device-reference-platform/decisions/DECISION_LOG.md

 The Engineering Decision Log serves as the authoritative index of significant engineering decisions made throughout the Medical Device Engineering Reference repository.

-Each decision is recorded once and linked to its supporting analysis and resulting engineering artifacts.
+Each accepted decision is recorded once and linked to the supporting engineering analysis, resulting Architecture Decision Record (ADR), and affected engineering outputs.

 The Decision Log provides traceability between engineering questions, engineering analyses, architectural decisions, and downstream engineering work.